chomosuke/distributed-exchange/README.md

 When a node restart, or is first started, it'll query every other node to build the local database, and also ask the other node to add it to the update list of database update.

 If a Node already sent out a trade offer, it can't commit or abort without a trade reply.
-If a Node receive a trade offer, it can commit or abort immediately before sending the trade reply.
+If a Node receives a trade offer, it can commit or abort immediately before sending the trade reply.
 When a node crash, all the transactions that involve that node can't be committed or aborted.
 But all the account that node owns can't do anything as well, so it's not that much worse.

 ## Coordinator